learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 Simulation.infected_interaction = infected_interaction
 ```

-#### `_resolve_states()` Function
+#### `_resolve_states()` function

-The 2nd helper function you'll use during each time step is one that resolves any temporary states.
+The second helper function you'll use during each time step is one that resolves any temporary states.
 Recall that people do not stay newly infected or infected for more than a turn.
 That means you need a function to figure out what happens to these people at the end of each turn, so that everything is ready to go for the next time step.

 This function will:

-* Iterate through every person in the population.
+* Iterate through every person in the population
 * Check if the person is alive (since we don't need to bother checking anything for the dead ones)
-* If the person is infected, we need to resolve whether they survive the infection or die from it.
+* If the person is infected, we need to resolve whether they survive the infection or die from it:
-    * Generate a random number between 0 and 1.
+    * Generate a random number between 0 and 1
-    * If this number is greater than `(1 - self.mortality_rate)`, the person has died.
+    * If this number is greater than `(1 - self.mortality_rate)`, the person has died
-        * Set the person's `.is_alive` and `.is_infected` attributes both to `False`.
+        * Set the person's `.is_alive` and `.is_infected` attributes both to `False`
-        * Increment the simulation's `self.dead_counter` attribute by 1.
+        * Increment the simulation's `self.dead_counter` attribute by 1
-        * Decrement the simulation's `self.current_infected_counter` attribute by 1.
+        * Decrement the simulation's `self.current_infected_counter` attribute by 1
-    * Else, the person has survived the infection and is now immune to future infections.
+    * Else, the person has survived the infection and is now immune to future infections
         * Set the person's `is_infected` attribute to `False`
         * Set the person's `has_been_infected` attribute to `True`
-        * Decrement the simulation's `self.current_infected_counter` by 1.
+        * Decrement the simulation's `self.current_infected_counter` by 1
 * If the person is newly infected:
     * Set the person's `newly_infected` attribute to `False`
     * Set the person's `is_infected` attribute to `True`
-    * Increment `total_infected_counter` and `current_infected_counter` by 1.
+    * Increment `total_infected_counter` and `current_infected_counter` by 1

 Complete the function `_resolve_states()` in the cell below.
 Comments have been provided to help you write it.